Achieving full R\W primitive with CVE-2019-0539

 Having our process point to a freed keyring object, now we need to allocate a kernel object that will override the freed keyring object.
 That will be easy thanks to how SLAB memory works, allocating many objects of the keyring size just after the object is freed.
 We choose to use the Linux IPC subsystem to send messages of size 0xb8 – 0x30 when 0xb8 is the size of the keyring object and 0x30 is the size of a message header.
 This way we control the lower 0x88 bytes of the keyring object.

 The vulnerability affects any Linux Kernel version 3.8 and higher.
 SMEP & SMAP will make it difficult to exploit as well as SELinux on android devices.
-Maybe we’ll talk about tricks to bypass those mitigation in upcoming blogs, anyway the most important thing for now is to patch it as soon as you can.
+Maybe we’ll talk about tricks to bypass those mitigation in upcoming blogs, anyway the most important thing for now is to patch it as soon as you can, in order to eliminate vulnerability for exploit.
 Thanks to David Howells, Wade Mealing and the whole Red Hat Security team for that fast response and the cooperation fixing the bug.